Kiss of the Spider Woman (2025 film): Filming

 On March 20, 2024, Lopez announced that production on the film had begun, with the intention to have a fast turnaround time so she can launch her This Is Me...
 Live tour on June 26, which was later cancelled on May 31.
 Principal photography began in New Jersey on March 21, 2024.
 On May 10, Lopez confirmed on Live with Kelly and Mark that she completed filming on her scenes and that she lost weight for the role of Aurora, describing the shoot as "equal parts exhilarating and exhausting".
 Her "elaborate" musical numbers were each filmed in one take.
 Production wrapped on June 16, 2024.

-The film is dedicated to the memories of Ebb (who died in 2004), McNally (who died in 2020 from COVID-19) and Chita Rivera (who originated the title role on stage and died in 2024).
+The film is dedicated to the memories of Ebb (who died in 2004), McNally (who died in 2020 from COVID-19) and Chita Rivera (who originated the title role on stage and died in 2024) as well as William Hurt (who originated the role of Luis Molina in the original 1985 film and died in 2022).

 Music

-The film's soundtrack album was released on October 3, 2025 by Lakeshore Records.
+The film's soundtrack album was released on October 3, 2025, by Lakeshore Records.
 Lopez's rendition of the title song was released as a promotional single on September 5, 2025.
 Another song by Lopez ("Never You") and a song by Tonatiuh ("She's a Woman") were released before the soundtrack album release as promotional singles.